Nikleof79/my-neofetch/README.md

 ```

 ## how to install it
-copy file config.conf and then move it into ~/.config/neofetch/
+copy files and then move them into ~/.config/neofetch/